mhoogen/ML4QS/Python3Code/README.md

 ```
 to finish Chapter 3.

-!!
-IMPORTANT !!

-Running chapter 4 might give the error: ValueError: numpy.ndarray changed, may indicate binary incompatiblity.
-Expected 88 from C header, got 80 from PyObject.
-This is related to an incompatibility of Numpy.
-A quick fix is to temporarily update NumPy with pip install numpy==1.20.3, execute crowdsignals ch4.py and downgrade with pip install numpy==1.18.2 afterwards.
-Make sure to use version 1.18.2 for all chapters except chapter 4.

 4. OPTIONAL (Docker fanatics)

 Installing with Docker allows you to set up the course materials in a separate virtual container running Ubuntu.
 This guarantees compatibility and prevents system-specific issues.
 Docker may require some configuration to efficiently use your system resources in the Docker Desktop app.